Quiksilver surfwear boss missing at sea after fishing trip

 Search operations resumed Wednesday after an empty boat belonging to the CEO of surfwear brand Quiksilver washed ashore off the coast of southwest France.

-Pierre Agnes was reported missing Tuesday after his “beloved” vessel Mascaret III was found on an Atlantic beach at Hossegor, near his hometown of Capbreton, which is located about 20 miles north of Biarritz.
+Pierre Agnes, 54, a father of three, was reported missing Tuesday after his “beloved” vessel Mascaret III was found on an Atlantic beach at Hossegor, near his hometown of Capbreton, which is about 20 miles north of Biarritz.

-Authorities in the area, which is popular with surfers because of its Atlantic waves, said search efforts resumed early Wednesday after being paused overnight.
+Authorities in the area, which is popular with surfers, said search efforts resumed early Wednesday after being paused overnight.

 Quiksilver was founded in Australia but is now part of Boardriders, a California-based apparel group.

-In a statement, Boardriders said the 54-year-old Agnes “did what he did many mornings and went fishing on his beloved boat to start his day” but never returned.
+In a statement, Boardriders said Agnes “did what he did many mornings and went fishing on his beloved boat to start his day” but never returned.

 “The Boardriders family and entire surfing world are devastated by this news,” it said.
 “We are concentrating on working with the local authorities on the search and rescue effort and supporting Pierre's family.”